 Suzuki Music Academy of Michigan is the new face of Suzuki Royal Oak Institute of Music.
 We are continuing the community music school founded in 1991 by its current Executive Director, Mark Mutter.
-The Academy has grown to become the premier center for instrumental music education in the Metro-Detroit area, providing instruction on violin, viola, cello, classical guitar, and piano.
+The Academy has grown to become the premier center for instrumental music education in the Metro-Detroit area, providing instruction on violin, viola, cello, classical guitar, harp, and piano.

 An Overview of Our Program